 - Flow Type Interest: This flow type is transferred to the cash flow for interest transactions on the lease liability.
 The accounts to be used for postings are derived from this flow type.
 Note that reference flow types must also be defined for delta changes in Customizing.

 Valuation rules are just one aspect of configuring the valuation-specific enhancements found in SAP Flexible Real Estate Management.
-We hope that this blog was able to clear up some questions about crating and assigning these rules, and we encourage you to continue the learning!
+We hope that this blog post was able to clear up some questions about crating and assigning these rules, and we encourage you to continue the learning!

 Editor’s note: This post has been adapted from a section of the book Lease Accounting with SAP: IFRS 16 and ASC 842: SAP RE-FX and SAP Lease Administration by Nakisa by Hanno Hofmann, Pamela Lim, Joy Mabborang, and Louis Teunissen.